tyap06/Project-Copy/README.md

 - As a user, I want to be able to add recipes to my recipe collection.
 - As a user, I want to be able to view the titles of the recipes in my collection.
 - As a user, I want to be able to select a recipe and view it in detail.
 - As a user, I want to be able to select a recipe and rate it on a scale of one to five stars.
+- As a user, I want to be able to save my recipe collection to file.
+- As a user, I want to be able to load my recipe collection from file.